Packing for London is no easy task.

-London is my hometown – I’ve spent many a spring, summer, autumn and winter scuttling around the city but it was only when I moved abroad that I ever thought about a London packing list.
+London is our hometown – we’ve spent many a spring, summer, autumn and winter scuttling around the city but it’s only after a spell living abroad we thought of a London packing list.

-All of a sudden, the things that I’d always taken for granted, like having rainproof shoes and an umbrella to hand, ready to put on if it looked like it was going to be a wet day, were things I had to bring with me.
-From Dubai.
+All of a sudden, the things you take for granted, like having rainproof shoes and an umbrella to hand, ready to put on if it looked like it was going to be a wet day, were things you had to bring.
 With a limited baggage allowance.

 PS: Planning Your Trip to London?
 You Should Also Read